cchudzicki-ocw-testing/18-100a-fall-2020/content/pages/syllabus.md

 ## Textbook

-Lebl, Jiri. *Basic Analysis: Introduction to Real Analysis (Vol. 1)*.
+Lebl, Jiří. *Basic Analysis I: Introduction to Real Analysis, Volume 1*.
+CreateSpace Independent Publishing Platform, 2018.
+ISBN: 9781718862401.

 This book is available as [a free PDF download](https://www.jirka.org/ra/).
 You can purchase a paper copy by following a link at the same site.